Hospital Bills For Uninsured COVID-19 Patients Are Covered, But No One Tells Them

 "He said, 'I bet this hospital bill is going to be high.'
 And I said, 'Babe, it's going to be OK.'
 And we left it alone, just like that," she says.

-When he returned to TriStar Southern Hills, owned by the for-profit hospital chain HCA, physicians tested his blood oxygen levels, which are usually a first sign that a COVID-19 patient is in trouble.
+When he returned to TriStar Southern Hills Medical Center, owned by the for-profit hospital chain HCA, physicians tested his blood oxygen levels, which are usually a first sign that a COVID-19 patient is in trouble.
 They had dropped to 88%.
 An X-ray of his lungs "appears worse," the physician wrote in the record.

-But the doctor also noted that his oxygen saturations improved and he was breathing on room air after a few hours in the ER.
-The records show they discussed why he might not want to be admitted to the hospital, since he was otherwise young and healthy, and didn't note any risk factors for complications.
+But the doctor also noted that his oxygen saturations improved, and he was breathing on room air after a few hours in the emergency room.
+The records show they discussed why he might not want to be admitted to the hospital since he was otherwise young and healthy and didn't note any risk factors for complications.

-And when Angela called to check in, he seemed to be OK with leaving, despite his persistent struggle to breathe.
+And when Angela Settles called to check in, he seemed to be OK with leaving despite his persistent struggle to breathe.

-He was a COVID patient so, "I could not go up there to see him," she says.
+He was a COVID-19 patient so, "I could not go up there to see him," she says.
 "He was saying that I might as well go home."

-Angela was surprised since her husband was the one who wanted to go to the hospital in the first place.
+Angela Settles was surprised since her husband was the one who wanted to go to the hospital in the first place.

 At first, she thought the hospital just didn't want to admit a man without insurance who would have trouble paying a big bill.
-But Southern Hills admits hundreds of patients a year without insurance — more than 500 in 2019, according to a spokesperson.
+But TriStar Southern Hills admits hundreds of patients a year without insurance — more than 500 in 2019, according to a spokesperson.

 And in this case, the federal government would have paid the bill.
 But no one said that when it might have made a difference to Darius Settles.